 • The traditional mounting means the skin is held in place by the shell by a system of wooden pegs and it usually means your drum will have a lower pitch;

 • The modern mounting, which is the main system used nowadays, uses a system composed of 3 different rings.
 What does it mean for the player?
-It usually leads to a higher pitch, although these instruments usually have a tuning system which allows the player to better control the pitch.
+It usually leads to a higher pitch, although these instruments usually have a tuning system that allows the player to better control the pitch.

 #4.
 Decorative elements